 A eucalyptus tree dripping sap is not a happy plant.
 The condition often indicates that the eucalyptus tree is under attack from a type of insect called the eucalyptus borer.
-A eucalyptus tree oozing sap onto limbs or trunk is very likely a tree attacked by a long-horned borer insect.
+A eucalyptus tree oozing sap onto limbs, or the trunk is very likely a tree attacked by a long-horned borer insect.
 Very few options exist for assisting the tree once it is attacked.

-Since often it is stressed trees that are infested, the best defense it to provide adequate irrigation and use good cultural practices.
+Since often it is stressed trees that are infested, the best defense is to provide adequate irrigation and use good cultural practices.
 Read on for more information about the causes of eucalyptus tree oozing.

 Why is My Eucalyptus Tree Leaking Sap?

-The first time you see a eucalyptus tree dripping sap, you may think it looks likes it is weeping or bleeding.
+The first time you see a eucalyptus tree dripping sap, you may think it looks like it is weeping or bleeding.
 In fact, the fluid you see coming from holes in the weeping eucalyptus is the attempt of the eucalyptus to kill and wash out boring insects.

 Several species of long-horned borer beetles can damage eucalyptus trees.
 They are attracted to trees suffering from water stress, as well as freshly cut eucalyptus wood.
 These beetles have antennae as long as or longer than their bodies.